-A staff member will address and document the issue directly with the child.
+Third Violation: A staff member will address and document the issue directly with the child.
 Parents will be contacted immediately to pick up their child from Y BASE.
-A conference will be scheduled with the School Age Director and the parent(s) to discuss a plan of action regarding the poor behavior.
+A conference will be scheduled with the Y BASE Director and the parent(s) to discuss a plan of action regarding the poor behavior.
 The child may be suspended from Y BASE for up to a week.
 A behavior plan will be made with the family before the child can return to the program.

 During this entire process our staff will work with families through:

 • Referrals to outside resources such as doctors or counselors.